devtahmid/Scripts/Print deadlock information-Bash/README.md

 ### Drawback <br>
-Script assumes that the two patterns are not present in the same line, and there is only one occurence of a pattern in a single line
+Script assumes that the two patterns are not present in the same line, and the pattern lines are of the same format as in ``log.txt``